-- Service Account: if Directory Account is selected as the authentication type, click Select Account to chose the service account is be used to access the archive server. - Auto Accept SSH Host Key: Select this check box to have Safeguard for Privileged Passwords automatically accept the SSH host key when it creates the archive server. - Test Connection: Click this button to verify that the appliance can communicate with this archive server.
-For more information, see About Test Connection on page 196. - 3.
+- Authentication Type: Select the type of authentication to be used to access the archive server (not applicable for CIFS archive mode.): - Password (default) - · Directory Account - SSH - SSH Key Generation and Deployment Settings: If SSH is selected as the authentication type, select one of the following settings: - Automatically Generate the SSH Key - Install and Use SSH Key from Safeguard for Privileged Passwords - Optionally, select Manually Deploy the SSH key check box.
+Browse to select the SSH key to be used. - Account Name: If Password or SSH is selected as the authentication type, enter the service account name. - Password: If Password or SSH is selected as the authentication type, enter the service account password. - Service Account: if Directory Account is selected as the authentication type, click Select Account to chose the service account is be used to access the archive server. - Auto Accept SSH Host Key: Select this check box to have Safeguard for Privileged Passwords automatically accept the SSH host key when it creates the archive server. - Test Connection: Click this button to verify that the appliance can communicate with this archive server.
+For more information, see About Test Connection on page 203. - 3.
 Click OK.

 Once you have configured your archive servers, you need to designate a target archive for both your backup files and session recordings.

-For backup files, see Archive backup on page 346
+For backup files, see Archive backup on page 354